-Shares Benefici Prior to Off J Number of Shares Being Offered Shares Benefici After Offe 3 Name of Selling Shareholder Number Percent Number Percent Xuejun JI (3) 2,755,000 18.5 2,755,000 Hao LIU (4) 145,000 1.0 145,000
+Shares Beneficia Prior to Off 0 Number of Shares Being Offered Shares Beneficially Owned After Offering (2) Name of Selling Shareholder Number Percent Number Percent Xuejun JI (3) 2,755,000 18.5 2,755,000 Hao LIU (4) 145,000 1.0 145,000

 - (1) "Beneficial ownership" is a term broadly defined by the SEC in Rule 13d-3 under the Exchange Act and includes more than the typical form of share ownership, that is, shares held in the person's name.
 The term also includes what is referred to as "indirect ownership," meaning ownership of shares as to which a person has or shares investment power.
 In computing the number of shares beneficially owned by a person and the percentage ownership of that person, we have included shares that the person has the right to acquire within 60 days of the date of this prospectus, including through the exercise of any option, warrant or other right or the conversion of any other security.
-These shares, however, are not included in the computation of the percentage ownership of any other person. - (2) Assumes that all shares being registered in this prospectus are resold to third parties and that with respect to a particular selling shareholder, such selling shareholder sells all ordinary shares registered under this prospectus held by such selling shareholder. - (3) Represents 2,755,000 ordinary shares issued to Xuejun JIon on September 1, 2021 pursuant to the equity transfer agreement dated May 25, 2021.
-The address of Xuejun JI is Start Chambers Wickham's Cay II, P. O. Box 2221, Road Town, Tortola, British Virgin Islands. - (4) Represents 145,000 ordinary shares issued to Hao LIU on September 1, 2021 pursuant to the equity transfer agreement dated May 25, 2021.
+These shares, however, are not included in the computation of the percentage ownership of any other person. - (2) Assumes that all shares being registered in this prospectus are resold to third parties and that with respect to a particular selling shareholder, such selling shareholder sells all ordinary shares registered under this prospectus held by such selling shareholder. - (3) Represents 2,755,000 ordinary shares issued to Xuejun JI within 60 days of the date of this prospectus pursuant to the equity transfer agreement dated May 25, 2021.
+The address of Xuejun JI is Start Chambers Wickham's Cay II, P. O. Box 2221, Road Town, Tortola, British Virgin Islands. - (4) Represents 145,000 ordinary shares issued to Hao LIU within 60 days of the date of this prospectus pursuant to the equity transfer agreement dated May 25, 2021.
 The address of Hao LIU is Office 2 on 7th Floor, No.180 Electric Road, Hong Kong.